-You can become a patrol, detention officer, records clerk, jail technician, or choose from a variety of other administrative positions.
+You can become a patrol deputy, detective, detention deputy, records clerk, or choose from a variety of other administrative positions.
 There are also numerous opportunities for career advancement, and professional growth and development.

 The Jerome County Sheriff's Office will disqualify any candidates whose background includes the following: